We support our customer's to improve their customer retention rates every day.

 They both work and should both be monitored.
 In the example above CRR was smaller than RRR as we lost two less valuable customers.
 So, the Revenue Retention Rate captures the financial impact better but if you lose a lot of newly acquired and less valuable customers, the RRR will not capture this.

-A very popular but also disputed KPI in the Software-as-a-Service business is the Net Revenue Retention Rate (Net RRR).
+A very popular but also disputed KPI is the Net Revenue Retention Rate (Net RRR).
 This takes any up- and down-selling to existing customers into account:

 Where SE is the amount of up-sales or down-sales in the period (down-sales is negative).

-As in the example, the net retention rate can be above 100% and is often referred to as Negative Churn.
+If you're experience a high rate of account expansion, NRR can be above 100% and is often referred to as Negative Churn.
 A rate above 110% is considered best-in-class.

 This metric combines different metrics that in our opinion should be measured individually, e.g. down-sales.